 In 1986 Grace McGuire traveled to Howland Island, the 1937 destination

 Amelia never made it to.
-On Howland Grace was photographed waving the flag of her birthplace of Scotland, along side the state
+On Howland Grace was photographed waving the state flag of Kansas, Amelia's birth place.

-In March of 1998 Muriel Grace Earhart Morrissey died
+In March of 1998, Muriel Grace Earhart Morrissey died

 In 2006 Grace McGuire and her good friend, the original Irene Craigmile's

-Son, Larry Heller had intended to fly around the world together in Grace's Lockheed Electra.
+Son, Larry Heller planned and intended to fly around the world together in Grace's Lockheed Electra.
 Mr. Heller was to serve

 to notice; the bizarre coincidental friend and familial connections of the Gervais-Irene, Amelia's Sister Muriel Grace, Grace

 McGuire, Larry Heller, Amelia's past friend in the late Attorney Irene O'Crowley, Monsignor James Francis Kelley, the storied

-Irene Jr., and Amelia's other past friend, who was the original Irene Craigmile.
+Irene Jr., and Amelia's other past acquaintance, the original Irene Craigmile.

 and friend connections, and the three generations of physical appearance similarities between Amelia, Irene Jr., and Grace

-McGuire... in the midst of it all, the somehow

-existence of a biological mother,
+McGuire... in the midst of it all, the hidden existence of a biological mother,

-daughter, and granddaughter relationship the public never knew about appears as possible,
+daughter, and granddaughter relationship the public never knew about appears possible, even plausible.

 * * *

-course I knew Irene.
+"Of course I knew Irene.
 She was

-refers to Irene Craigmile Bolam (the Gervais-Irene) in a quote from The Woodbridge New Jersey News Tribune, 1982.
+refers to Irene Craigmile Bolam [the Gervais-Irene] in a quote from The Woodbridge New Jersey News Tribune, 1982.

 the prestigious 'Wings Clubs' in New York and Washington, and who used to show up there now and then, consider the following:

 was a dead ringer for Irene,'" he said. "'Sometimes I thought she was, sometimes I thought she wasn't.'" "'I

 told her she looked like Amelia Earhart and she said, 'No, I don't look like her.'"
 Busatti said.
 At a Wings Club event